tlong314/cmgame/README.md

 game.takeScreenVideo(3000); // take video of current screen for next 3 seconds and download it

+// Zooms to 90% of normal view.
+Do not change origin while game is zoomed in/out.
+(Still a little buggy in such a case.) game.zoom(0.9);

 // Saves the current game details (an object you provide) to current browser.
-Object should be JSON-compliant; primitives (strings, numbers) are your safest options.
+// Object should be JSON-compliant; primitives (strings, numbers) are your safest options.
+Avoid null values and functions.
 // If you provided a saveName option in game constructor, this is saved using that key.
-Otherwise a new one is generated. game.saveState({
+Otherwise a new one is generated. game.save({
   score: 200,
   highScore: 1000,
   name: "Jenny"
 });

+// If you provide a save name directly as a first argument, that overrides the name you provided in the constructor.
+// This is useful if you want the player to name their own files. game.save("Jen314", {
+  score: 200,
+  highScore: 1000,
+  name: "Tim"
+});

+// Calling with no arguments generates a new save name and stores game's this.state object.
+Can be retrieved with game.load() with no arguments. game.save();

 // Returns a game's saved state object from current browser
 // If you provided a saveName option in game constructor, this looks for saved game state under that name.
+// If none was provided, this looks for the last save fitting the internally created save name syntax.
-Otherwise an empty object {} is returned. game.loadState();
+// If nothing is found an empty object {} is returned. game.load();

+// If a game was saved under a specific name, you can retrieve it directly. game.load("Jen314");

+/**
+ * Player can draw!
+ */

 // Let player start drawing on screen game.startDoodle();